yuiseki/yuiseki/README.md

 ## Basic profile

 - Born in 1984
-- Product manager and Software engineer of Gyazo in Helpfeel Inc.
+- Product manager of Gyazo in Helpfeel Inc.
-- Contributing to UNVT (UN Open GIS), Code For Japan and OpenStreetMap
+- Contributing to UN Open GIS, OpenStreetMap and Code for Japan

 ## More detailed profile